Teaching virtual robots to follow natural-language instructions

 Embodied artificial intelligence (EAI) aims to train embodied agents to solve challenging multimodal tasks involving navigation and object manipulation within an interactive simulation environment.
 Developing such embodied agents requires long-horizon planning, vision-and-language grounding, and developing highly sample-efficient algorithms.

-At this year’s International Conference on Intelligent Robots and Systems (IROS), we presented two papers that advance EAI.
+At last year’s International Conference on Intelligent Robots and Systems (IROS), we presented two papers that advance EAI.
 In the first, “DialFRED: Dialogue-enabled agents for embodied instruction following”, we present DialFRED, an embodied-instruction-following benchmark containing 53,000 human-annotated dialogues that enables an agent to (1) to engage in an active dialogue with the user and (2) use the resulting information to better complete tasks.
 The DialFRED source code and datasets are publicly available, to encourage researchers to propose and evaluate dialogue-enabled embodied agents.

 In the second, “Learning to act with affordance-aware multimodal neural slam”, we first identify that the essential bottleneck in embodied tasks is the ability of the agent to perform planning and navigation.
 To tackle this challenge, we adopt a neural approach to perform simultaneous localization and mapping (SLAM) that is affordance aware, meaning that it models how objects in the environment can be used.
 This is the first affordance-aware neural SLAM model that uses both vision and language for exploration.